bucketeer-io/code-refs/docs/CONFIGURATION.md

   -B, --defaultBranch string       The default branch.
 The Bucketeer UI will default to this branch.
 If not provided, will fallback to 'main'. (default "main")
   -d, --dir string                 Path to existing checkout of the repository.
       --dryRun                     If enabled, the scanner will run without sending code references to Bucketeer.
 Combine with the outDir option to output code references to a CSV.
-  -e, --environmentId string       Bucketeer environment ID.
-The API key must have access to this environment.
   -h, --help                       help for bucketeer-find-code-refs -i, --ignoreServiceErrors        If enabled, the scanner will terminate with exit code 0 when the Bucketeer API is unreachable or returns an unexpected response.
   -o, --outDir string              If provided, will output a csv file containing all code references for the project to this directory.